-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: TrackingCategories.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: TrackingCategories.

 This page lists tracking categories which are automatically populated by the MediaWiki software.
 Their names can be changed by altering the relevant system messages in the MediaWiki namespace.